xqhuynh/weekend-sql-to-do-list-final/README.md

 _Duration: Weekend Assignment

 This project takes in a user input as a task and adds the task to a list.
-The task object is sent to the server via routes and send back using Ajax call method.
-To mark a task as complete, click the 'Complete' button and the task text will be striked through.
-Click the delete button to delete the task from the browser and server.
+To mark the task as complete, click the 'Complete' button and the text be striked through.
+To delete the task, click the 'Delete' button.
+Note, it will delete from the browser and database.

 ## Screen Shot